cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 SMT will use it's own storage (could use the same database underneath) from the state machine store.
 For every `(key, value)` pair, the SMT will store `hash(key)` in a path and `hash(key, value)` in a leaf.

 For data access we propose 2 additional KV buckets:
-1. B1: `key → value`: the principal object storage, used by a state machine, behind the SDK `KVStore` interface.
+1. B1: `key → value`: the principal object storage, used by a state machine, behind the SDK `KVStore` interface: provides direct access by key and allows prefix iteration (KV DB backend must support it).
 2. B2: `hash(key, value) → key`: an index needed to extract a value (through: B2 -> B1) having a only a Merkle Path.
 Recall that SMT will store `hash(key, value)` in it's leafs.
 3. we could use more buckets to optimize the app usage if needed.